bitcoinmanchester/bitcoinmanchester-2/_posts/2017-03-06-bitcoinmanchester-25.markdown

 Lightning may just be the answer that everyone was originally looking for with micro transcations, ultra cheap and massively scalable.
 Lets hear those ideas!

-Highly encouraged that the audiance coming may want to produce a single image or a concept to pitch to the group.
+Highly encouraged that the audience coming may want to produce a single image or a concept to pitch to the group.
 It is not a requirement but the more the better.

 If you are unfamiliar with lightning information can be found in the following places.

 [Lightning Network][https://lightning.network/]

 [Bitcoin Magazine - Lightning Part I][part1]

 [Bitcoin Magazine - Lightning Part II][part2]

 [Bitcoin Magazine - Lightning Part III][part3]

 ## Pizza & Pub